OperatorGarkov/218th-Roblox-Map./SECURITY.md

 # Security Policy

-Giving the link to DM's on discord or any social media can get you banned in the ACS community, do not tell them that you own this map do not give the map template to anyone for free, ask permissions from the owner they must pay 130 robux (price is not negotiable) do not give it to them for free.
+Giving the link to DM's on discord or any social media can get you banned in the ACS community, do not tell them that you own this map do not give the map template to anyone for free, ask permissions from the owner they must pay 130 robux (price is not negotiable)
 ---------
 1st Degree - Giving the download link to someone else.